rmcconke/ml-turbulence-benchmark/README.md

 This is an **ongoing** challenge.
 It is not associated with any particular conference or event.
 This running leaderboard aims to summarize the state of the art in the field of ML for RANS turbulence modelling.

 ## Current status
-We've provided all the data here: some training/validation data, and the test cases.
-However, we're still working on the evaluation script and python package for the challenge.
-We will have this ready by November 20, 2025.
+- We've provided all the data here: some training/validation data, and the test cases.
+- A python package (`closure-challenge`) is available, which provides the scoring code.
+See the package details and usage here: [https://github.com/rmcconke/closure-challenge](https://github.com/rmcconke/closure-challenge).

 If you have questions or suggestions as this challenge is developed, please open an issue in this repo.
 This is a community effort!

 # Datasets
 The following fields are available for each of the datasets: